basujindal/pyweb/README.md

 - If accessing the controller through smartphone, replace 127.0.0.1 by the host ip address. eg. 10.42.0.1:8000

-- Run the script to communicate with CoppeliaSim simulation using `python async_img_sensor.py`
+- Run the script to communicate with CoppeliaSim simulation using `python async_img_sensor.py -n log_file_name.csv`

 ## Notes